Know What’s On Your Criminal Record in PA

 The best way to begin the record erasing process is to know the exact charges that are on your record.

 The Pennsylvania Expungement Code has many restrictions on what can and cannot be expunged.
 The same goes for Record Sealing.
 Act 5 of 2016 (aka Record Sealing, Limited Access), which expanded to Clean Slate in June of 2018.
 It holds restrictions on what can and cannot be sealed.
 For example, under the current laws, if convicted of a Felony, you cannot file for an expungement or record sealing, and you must apply for a Governor’s Pardon.
 This is why knowing the specific charge on your record is crucial.

 Due to strict confidentiality laws, the UJS Portal does not offer any data from the Juvenile Court System, and all information must be gathered from the Pennsylvania State Police.

 The docket sheets on this portal may not be 100% accurate, or they may not show up on the web portal at all.
 These inaccuracies can be due to the age of the case, if the case was handled at the Magisterial District Judge level or the Common Pleas level, or if the case was handled at the Juvenile level.

 However, if you’re looking to order your report, there may be additional research that is necessary to complete your it.

 2 Types of Criminal Records in Pennsylvania

 The additional research requires requesting official records from the Pennsylvania State Police (PSP) Central Repository, which holds all background check information for the State of Pennsylvania.

 At the PSP, you can order two types of records.
 The differences and prices of these records are below:

 1) The “Basic” Criminal History

 We call this the “Basic” Criminal History Report (which you can get here), as the PA State Police have not given it a proper name, aside from “Record Check.”
 This is a “Basic” History because it shows only convictions.
-This type of record won’t show cases that were withdrawn/dismissed/nolle prossed, cases without a disposition, and any charges that you have had sealed under Act 5.
+In PA, this type of record won’t include cases that were withdrawn/dismissed/*nolle prossed, cases without a disposition, and any charges that you have had sealed under Act 5.